asmahood/programming-language-handbook/java/threading.md

 ## Implementing Threading

 The `Thread` class is part of the `java.lang` package and can be imported as normal.
+Note that all threads will run *concurrently*, not in parallel.

 ### Extending the `Thread` Class
 The first way we can implement threading is by extending the `Thread` class and overriding the `run` method.
 These are the only two requirements.
 The `run` method performs the work that the thread is responsible for.
 To start the thread, create an instance of the class and call the `start` method.
 For example: